Expect Silver prices to trade positive: Sushil Finance

 Outlook

-We expect silver prices to trade positive on the back of US military strikes in Syria.
+We expect silver prices to trade positive on the back of political tensions.

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.